Efficient Large-Scale Visual Representation Learning And Evaluation: Methodology

-We define and implement an evaluation scheme for visual representations to track model performance during and after training on three nearest neighbor retrieval tasks.
-After each training epoch, a callback is invoked to compute and log the recall for each retrieval task.
-Each retrieval dataset is split into two smaller datasets: "queries" and "candidates".
-The "candidates" dataset is used to construct a nearest neighbor index, and the "queries" dataset is used to look up the index.
-We construct a brute force nearest neighbors index.
-The index is constructed on the fly to accommodate for embeddings changing between training epochs.
+We design an evaluation method to track model performance during and after training on four nearest neighbor retrieval tasks.
+Each evaluation task has two associated datasets: ``queries'' and ``candidates''.
+The ``candidates'' dataset feeds a brute force nearest neighbor index, and the ``queries'' dataset is used to look up the index.
+The index is constructed on the fly after each epoch to accommodate for embeddings changing between training epochs.
 Each lookup yields $K$ nearest neighbors.
-We compute recall for $K\in{5,10}$.
-The recall over $N$ rows is a "row-wise recall", $R@K = \frac{TP_{K}}{N}$, wherein the number of true positives, $TP$ is defined as
+A Keras callback is invoked to compute a Recall@K metric for $K\in \{5, 10\}$ for each task.
+The ``row-wise recall'' over $N$ rows is $R@K = \frac{TP_{K}}{N}$, where the number of true positives, $TP$ is defined in Equation \ref{eq:two} as

 Each row that yields at least one true positive in its $K$ candidates is considered a positive example.
 We then divide the number of true positives by the number of rows to obtain the recall.

-The ``Intra-Listing'' retrieval evaluation dataset consists of groups of seller-uploaded images of the same listing.
-Each listing at Etsy can be associated with up to 20 images of the listed product, provided by the seller.
-In this dataset the query and candidate examples are randomly selected seller-uploaded image of a listing.
-A candidate image is considered a positive example if it is associated with the same listing as the query.
-The ``Intra-Listing with Reviews'' set, groups of seller-uploaded images of the same listing are mixed with buyer-uploaded review photos of the item.
-The buyer can upload images as part of an item review after a purchase.
-In this dataset the query example is a randomly selected buyer-uploaded review image of a listing, and candidate examples are seller-uploaded images.
-A candidate image is considered a positive example if it is associated with the same listing as the query.
-The ``Visually Similar Clicks'' associates seller-uploaded primary images and primary images of listings that have been clicked in a visually similar surface on mobile.
-A candidate image is considered a positive example if its associated listing has been clicked by a user when viewing the query image.
+We can use these Recall@K metrics to efficiently early stop the neural network training.
+The ``Intra-Item'' dataset contains groups of seller-uploaded images of the same item.
+The query and candidate examples are randomly selected seller-uploaded images of an item.
+In the ``Intra-Item with Reviews'' set the query image is a randomly selected buyer-uploaded review image of an item and seller-uploaded images are candidate examples.
+For both datasets, a candidate image is considered a positive example if it is associated with the same item as the query image. ``Visually Similar Ad Clicks'' associates seller-uploaded images of items seen on the visually similar surface on mobile with those that have been subsequently clicked.
+A candidate image is considered a positive example if its associated item has been clicked by a user when viewing the query image.
+Each evaluation dataset contains 15,000 records for building the index and 5,000 query images to look up the index.